a-h-abid/docker-commons/readme.md

 Volume Backup       | volume-backup   | No
 Volume Restore      | volume-restore  | No

+**Note**: The following services will not work in Windows Host Machine.
+You will have to use it inside WSL2 Distribution.
+* NFS Server

 ## Tested Docker Version

-- Docker Engine v20.13+
+- Docker Engine v20.10+
 - Docker Compose v1.27+

 ## Setup Process

+1. Open a terminal or command prompt.
-1. Clone the project to a path and `cd` to it.
+1. Git clone the project to a path and `cd` to it.
+If possible open the directory in an IDE.
+1. You will have to create files from example files.
+You can simply run the `copy-examples.sh` (Linux) / `copy-examples.bat` (Windows) file to auto-create them or create them manually as below by copying them.
+Special note: **DO NOT DELETE EXAMPLE FILES**.
+These are kept for reference.
+    * .env.example -> .env
+    * docker-compose.override.example.yml -> docker-compose.override.yml
+    * .envs/{name}.example.env -> .envs/{name}.env
-1. Copy `./.env.example` file to `./.env` and then you will have to update the values per your need.
+1. In file `./.env`, you will have to update the values per your need.
-  * In `COMPOSE_FILE` env for the services you want to use.
+    * `COMPOSE_FILE`: Mention the `docker-compose.override.{name}.yml` files you will want to use.
+Keep the `docker-compose.override.yml` file at the end.
+Use separator `:` for Linux or `;` for Windows.
+    * `COMPOSE_PATH_SEPARATOR`: Use separator `:` for Linux or `;` for Windows.
+    * Rest details are written in the file as comments.
+Read and do update as you need.
-1. Copy `./docker-compose.override.example.yml` file to `./docker-compose.override.yml` and then update it with components as per your need.
+1. In file `./docker-compose.override.yml`, you will have to update the values per your need.
+    * Remove any service sections you will not use.
+    * Modify any settings you want to add or remove as you need.
-1. Copy all example files in `./envs` to `./envs/{service-name}.env` file and then update them per your need.
+1. Files in `.envs/{name}.env`, update them as you need.
-  * Ex. `cp ./.envs/mysql.example.env ./.envs/mysql.env`.
-1. Run `docker network create common-net`
+1. Run `docker network create common-net`.
+We will use this network to connect internally from our applications.
+1. (Optional) If you want to use Traefik, run `docker network create common-traefik-net`.
+We will use this network to serve web requests using domain names to our application's web server.

 ## Running Services